1973 South Los Angeles shootings: Legal process

-Preliminary hearings for the case opened in July and on August 21 Bonner was formally charged with seven counts of murder, eight counts of assault with a deadly weapon and three counts of kidnapping, whereupon he pleaded innocent and innocent by reason of insanity.
-On November 13 Bonner changed his mind and pleaded guilty to one count each of first degree murder, second degree murder and assault with a deadly weapon and a month later, on December 17, he was sentenced to life imprisonment.
+Bonner's trial was held at the Torrance branch of the Los Angeles County Superior Court.
+Preliminary hearings for the case opened in July and on August 21, Bonner was formally charged with seven counts of murder, eight counts of assault with a deadly weapon and three counts of kidnapping, whereupon he pleaded innocent and innocent by reason of insanity.
+On November 13 Bonner changed his mind and pleaded guilty to one count each of first degree murder, second degree murder and assault with a deadly weapon.
+On December 14, he was sentenced to life imprisonment.
+As of 2016, Bonner was incarcerated at California Men's Colony.